asanes19/CountDownApp/README.md

 ###

-<h5 align="left">1.
-Users can select a target date and time.</h5>
+<p align="left">1.
+Users can select a target date and time.</p>

 ###

-<h5 align="left">2.
-The timer displays the remaining days, hours, minutes, and seconds until the specified time.</h5>
+<p align="left">2.
+The timer displays the remaining days, hours, minutes, and seconds until the specified time.</p>

 ###

-<h5 align="left">3.
-A user-friendly date and time picker is provided using the Flatpickr library.</h5>
+<p align="left">3.
+A user-friendly date and time picker is provided using the Flatpickr library.</p>

 ###

-<h5 align="left">4.
-The application stores the selected date and time in session storage, allowing users to return to their countdown timer.</h5>
+<p align="left">4.
+The application stores the selected date and time in session storage, allowing users to return to their countdown timer.</p>

 ###